Highlights

 Danmarks Tekniske Universitet (DTU)

-Jakob Laage-Thomsen is a postdoc at the Technical University of Denmark and CAISA and researches the effect of technologies on professional decision-making and policy.
-Among other things, he researches how generative AI changes work processes and (professional) quality in public organizations.
+Jakob Laage-Thomsen is an assistant professor at DTU and CAISA and researches the impact of technology on professional decision-making and public policy.
+He investigates how generative AI influences work processes and professional quality in public sector organizations.

 Researcher